openstreetmap/iD/API.md

 * `terms_text` - Text content to display in the imagery terms
 * `best` - If set to `true`, this imagery is considered "better than Bing" and may be chosen by default when iD starts.
 Will display with a star in the background imagery list.
 Defaults to `false`

-For more details about the `iD.data.imagery` structure, see [`update_imagery.js`](https://github.com/openstreetmap/iD/blob/develop/scripts/update_imagery.js).
+For more details about the `iD.fileFetcher.cache().imagery` structure, see [`update_imagery.js`](https://github.com/openstreetmap/iD/blob/develop/scripts/update_imagery.js).

 ### Presets

-iD's preset database is stored in the `iD.data.presets` object and can be overridden or modified prior to creating the iD context.
+iD's preset database is stored in the `iD.fileFetcher.cache().presets` object and can be overridden or modified prior to creating the iD context.

 The format of the `presets` object is